w3stling/rssreader/README.md

       .forEach(System.out::println);
 ```

-### RSS / Atom feed extension
+### RSS / Atom feed extensions
-Support for mapping extension to item and channel object.
+Support for mapping custom tags and attributes in the RSS / Atom to item and channel object.
 ```java
 List<Item> items = new RssReader()
              .addItemExtension("dc:creator", Item::setAuthor)